crowdfavorite-mirrors/wp-wordpress-popular-posts/readme.txt

 == Frequently Asked Questions ==

 = I need help with your plugin!
 What should I do? = First thing to do is read both FAQ and [Installation](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/) sections as they should address most of the questions you might have about this plugin (and even more info can be found via *wp-admin > Settings > Wordpress Popular Posts > FAQ*).
 If you're having problems with WPP, my first suggestion would be try disabling all other plugins and then re-enable each one to make sure there are no conflicts.
 Also, try switching to a different theme and see if the issue persists.
-Checking the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts) is also a good idea as chances are that someone else has already posted something about it (and if not, you are always welcome to create a new thread - but make sure you [read this first](http://wordpress.org/support/topic/read-me-first-how-to-report-bugs)!). **Remember:** *read first*.
+Checking the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts) and the [issue tracker](https://github.com/cabrerahector/wordpress-popular-posts/issues) is also a good idea as chances are that someone else has already posted something about it (and if not, you are always welcome to create a new thread). **Remember:** *read first*.
 It'll save you (and me) time.

 = -FUNCTIONALITY- =